madebits/madebits.github.io/blog/2020/2020-05-03-Using-Ubuntu-Snap.md

 The device-serial in `/var/lib/snapd/state.json` looks as follows: `d1360083-b6e6-40f1-a248-3470767daa9d`.
 It can be changed to any of these *more unique* values `00000000-0000-0000-0000-000000000000` or `00000000-0000-0000-0000-000000000001`.
 A machine restart is needed immediately after this change, before a snap refresh happens.

 The device-serial ID and list of installed snaps and their usage data are sent to store on every refresh, which happens automatically and periodically.
 Refresh period can be controlled using [refresh.hold](https://snapcraft.io/docs/keeping-snaps-up-to-date#heading--refresh-hold), and postponed up to 2 months.
-To pause them for [longer](https://askubuntu.com/questions/930593/how-to-disable-autorefresh-in-snap) and in `/etc/hosts` (need to remove when `snap install`):
+To pause them for [longer](https://askubuntu.com/questions/930593/how-to-disable-autorefresh-in-snap) add in `/etc/hosts` (need to be removed when `snap install` or `snap refresh`):

 ```
 0.0.0.0 api.snapcraft.io
 ```

+Given Ubuntu wants to distribute parts of desktop via snap for them disable of refresh means they cannot deliver software updates.
+However, to get updates, you agree for them to connect data on you in a more invasive way than via `apt` and system updates.

 ## Summary